Close Menu

 Load-Carrying Capacity

-The strong construction of 12-ply tires allows them to distribute the weight more evenly across the tire’s surface, reducing the stress on individual components and improving overall performance.
+With 12-ply tires, the weight is distributed evenly across the surface, reducing stress on individual components and improving overall tire performance.

 Key Pointers: